 - The Treasury Department has released affiliation guidelines for the small business loan program. - The Treasury Department released an interim final rule last week on the small business provisions in the bill.
-With such high demand, it's likely that funding will be exhausted by Friday (April 17).
-SBA has been approving approx. \$40 billion/day.
-See here for a memo Cornerstone put together on the interim final rule. - Treasury FAQs on the Paycheck Protection Program - Top-line overview of the program here - Lender information here, Borrower information here, borrower application here - April 8 FAQ here
+Treasury and the SBA announced earlier this evening that the Paycheck Protection Program ran out of funding this evening.
+Press release here.
+The SBA has been approving approx. \$40 billion/day.
+See here for a memo Cornerstone put together on the interim final rule.
+See here for a report from SBA on approvals through 4/13. - Treasury FAQs on the Paycheck Protection Program - Top-line overview of the program here - Lender information here, Borrower information here, borrower application here - Updated (as of 4/13) FAQ here